Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

 Also, in this pass, we find and collect the type for each variable encountered.
 To find types, we use the static type signature existing in the code as well as Wala's type inference.
 If a variable was found to have multiple types, we keep all of them.
 In general, we exclude primitive types and {\tt java.lang} object types.

-{\bf - Type Collection Pass:} In this pass, our extension walks all conditions and computes their influencing types.
-This is done by walking the variable dependency graph from the previous step for each operand within a branch condition.
-That is, we traverse the dependency graph backward, collecting encountered variable types and their respective distances.
-The distance to an influencing type indicates its proximity to the target branch, reflecting its significance to the mutation process.
-The intuition here is that closer influencing types probably have a larger effect on the branch's decision.
-Moreover, the closer the influencing type is, the more likely it is to be fine-grained, which means, that the mutation can now happen over a smaller subsequence within the FCI.
-For example, Fig.~\ref{fig:influencingTypes} shows a simplified subset snippet of the influencing types collected for the branch at {\bf line 12} in Fig.~\ref{fig:yearThumbnails}.
+{\bf Type Collection Pass:} In this pass, we build a dependency graph tracking how values flow through variables.
+Starting from a branch condition, we can trace backward through this graph to find which variables (and thus which types) influence the branch's outcome.
+We use distance as a proxy for influence: types closer to the branch are more likely to directly affect its outcome.
+For example, ~Fig.~\ref{fig:influencingTypes} shows a simplified subset snippet of the influencing types collected for the branch at {\bf line 12} in ~Fig.~\ref{fig:yearThumbnails}.
 Each line is a pair of a type and a distance.
 Note that there might be multiple types at the same distance.
-In this case, we can see that the influencing type {\tt GregorianCalendar} is much closer than the {\tt File} type.
-This suggests that changing subsequences within the FCI related to the generation of the {\tt GregorianCalendar} is more likely to make necessary changes to cover both arms of the intended branch.
-Finally, note that we ignore Java String types, primitive types, and their corresponding wrapper classes, such as Double and Float.
-These types are too common and do not provide sufficient distinction for targeting specific conditions.
+Here, we can see that the {\tt GregorianCalendar} type has distance 2 (closest to the branch), while {\tt File} has distance 8 (furthest).
+This ranking suggests that mutating FCI values generating {\tt GregorianCalendar} objects is more likely to affect the branch outcome than mutating values generating {\tt File} objects.
+We exclude primitive types and their wrapper classes (Integer, Double, etc.) as influencing types because they appear ubiquitously and provide insufficient specificity for targeting.
+However, we handle String types specially: while we don't track them as influencing types, we collect string constants during static analysis to seed string generation.

+{\bf Type Unification Pass:} In this pass, we merge all influencing types with their distances for all code targets into a unified structure ($\mathcal{D}$).
+If influencing types are unique among all code targets then the unified structure will be their union.
+However, if an influencing type appears in multiple code targets with different distances, then the type is added to $\mathcal{D}$ with its distance in the largest code target; i.e., the code target with the largest number of influencing types.
+The intuition is that branches with more influencing types offer more mutation opportunities, so we prioritize distances that help cover these information-rich branches.